 The selected organization shall provide a technical representative to load data to any server components the proposing organization may provide.
-This task includes data loading to OGC Network based servers.
-This item is mandatory for all organizations proposing to develop server components for Geo4NIEM.
+This task includes data loading on the Participant's server OR on the OGC Network based servers if deployed there.
+This item is mandatory for all organizations proposing to develop server components for this Initiative.